Home

 History: Author, Dr Larry Carter; Filed July 9, 1990.
 Amended effective February 6, 2007.

 630-X-7-.13 Failure to Comply.
 Continuing education requirements shall be completed between October 1 and September 30 of each fiscal year prior to the time for license renewal for the next fiscal year.
-If a licensee fails to certify compliance with requirements for said fiscal (study compliance) year on or before December 1, the secretary-treasurer shall notify such licensee by certified mail, return receipt requested, addressed to the licensee's last address of record that said certification has not been received and that unless such is received on or before the first day of January, said licensee's license and license certificate shall be automatically suspended.
-Between October 1 and December 31 of each year, the licensee shall be permitted to complete continuing education requirements which he has failed to complete prior to the end of the fiscal year on September 30.
+Between October 1 and December 31 of each year, the licensee shall be permitted to complete continuing education requirements which he or she has failed to complete prior to the end of the fiscal year on September 30.
 Failure by a licensee to certify to the Board compliance with continuing education requirements on or before January 1 shall result in the automatic suspension of said licensee's license and that individual may not practice optometry in any form in the state of Alabama until his or her license is reinstated as set out below.

 630-X-7-.14 Reinstatement After Suspension for Noncompliance with Continuing Education Requirements.
-A license and/or license certificate suspended for failure to comply with continuing education requirements shall be reinstated only upon the provision of satisfactory evidence to the Board, in the form of proper CE-1 forms, that the continuing education requirements for the one fiscal year next preceding the proposed reinstatement shall have been satisfied and upon payment of all fees required to be paid under this chapter.
+A license and/or license certificate suspended for failure to comply with continuing education requirements shall be reinstated only upon the provision of satisfactory evidence to the Board that the continuing education requirements for the one fiscal year next preceding the proposed reinstatement shall have been satisfied and upon payment of all fees required to be paid under this chapter.
 Said fees shall include, but not necessarily be limited to, all accrued annual registration fees plus a penalty equal to the maximum allowed by this chapter.

 ALABAMA BOARD OF OPTOMETRY